Convallaria majalis

 Overview

-Uses: Shade gardens, woodland borders, groundcover, and naturalized plantings.
+Uses: Shade gardens, woodland borders, underplanting beneath trees, naturalized areas, groundcover.

 USDA Hardiness Zones: 3–8